christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 I wrote my thesis using \\(\\LaTeX\\) with Tex Live, locally on my computer running   Linux.

 In summary, I used the following tools:
-- VS Code & Neovim, as my editors
+- VS Code & Neovim as my editors
-- Zathura, as pdf viewer
+- Zathura as pdf viewer
-- Git(Hub), for version control and backup
+- Git(Hub) for version control and backups
-- Aspell, for spell checking
+- Aspell for spell checking
-- Inkscape, for drawing figures
+- Inkscape for drawing figures